alexandrezahrai/contentful-pagebuilder/README.md

 ## Tips & Best Practices

 - **Type safety:** Always run `npm run codegen` after adding a new fragment.
 This keeps TypeScript types in sync with Contentful and prevents runtime errors.
+Adding a new Astro component for an existing block type does not require codegen.
 - **Adding blocks:** Follow this simple workflow when creating new blocks:
   1. Create the block in Contentful.
   2. Create its GraphQL fragment in `src/graphql/fragments/`.